nikouu/HttpClientBenchmarking/README.md

 - For the sake of simplicity there is no response checking or validating.
 - You may find different performance depending on your hardware, OS, data, network speed, data type, etc.
 - Deserializing JSON was chosen as it's widely understood and a common workflow with `HttpClient`.
 So much so, we get the `GetFromJsonAsync()` extension method.
+- This repo does not look at `IHttpClientFactory`.

 ## Other Links
 - [HttpClient Class via Microsoft](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-8.0)